devprashant9/90Days/README.md

 The **Video 5** was completely dedicate to `Two Pointers Approach` problem and also I got to learn a handful of new concepts.
 It also discussed about the different approach of proceeding the same problem.

+The **Video 6** also consisted good level question related to `Prefix Sum` and it gave me the idea to build logic for the question by doing *Hit and Trail With Multiple Inputs* and then *Finding a Common Pattern*.

 ---

 **`Sources:`**